Mandy Moore: 2007–2009: Wild Hope and Amanda Leigh

-Moore, citing her conservative upbringing, expressed displeasure with her appearance on a May 2006 cover of Cosmopolitan where the headline was "orgasms unlimited", which referred to an article unrelated to her.
-Afterward, Moore co-starred with Diane Keaton, Gabriel Macht and Tom Everett Scott in the romantic comedy Because I Said So.
-In the film, Milly Wilder (Moore) describes in detail the feeling of an orgasm to her mother Daphne (Keaton).
+Moore co-starred with Diane Keaton, Gabriel Macht and Tom Everett Scott in the romantic comedy Because I Said So.
 The film was released on February 2, 2007, and received mixed to negative reviews, but was a financial success, earning over $69 million worldwide at the box office.
 Later that year, Moore co-starred with John Krasinski and Robin Williams in the romantic comedy License to Wed which was released on July 3, 2007.
-The film received overwhelmingly negative reviews.
-Rotten Tomatoes gave the film a 7% rating and a critical consensus of "broad and formulaic".
-Metacritic.com rated it 25 out of 100, citing 21 generally negative reviews out of 30 for its rating.
+The film received overwhelmingly negative reviews but was a financial success, grossing $43.8 million domestically and $69.3 million worldwide.
+Variety called the film "an astonishingly flat romantic comedy, filled with perplexing choices", but called Moore's performance "appealing".

-Variety called the film "an astonishingly flat romantic comedy, filled with perplexing choices", but Variety called Moore's performance "appealing".
-The film grossed $10,422,258 in its opening weekend opening at #4 at the U.S. Box Office behind Live Free or Die Hard, Ratatouille and Transformers, which opened at the top spot.
-The film had grossed $43.8 million domestically and $69.3 million worldwide.
-On September 24, 2007, Moore guest-starred in the CBS sitcom How I Met Your Mother in the third-season premiere called "Wait for It".
+On September 24, 2007, Moore guest-starred in the CBS sitcom How I Met Your Mother in the third-season premiere episode "Wait for It".
 Later that year, she co-starred with Billy Crudup, Tom Wilkinson and Dianne Wiest in the romantic comedy Dedication.
 She played Lucy Reilly, a struggling children's book illustrator who falls in love with Henry Roth (Crudup).
 The film premiered at the 2007 Sundance Film Festival and received mixed to positive reviews from critics.
-The review aggregator Rotten Tomatoes reported that the film received 41% positive reviews, based on 46 reviews.
-Metacritic reported the film had an average score of 50 out of 100, based on 19 reviews.